 We submitted the receipts and a detailed claim form to British Airways, citing the appropriate parts of the Montreal Convention that she was claiming damages under.

-Upon receipt of the bag, we noticed significant damage and filed a separate claim under the Montreal Convention.
+Upon receipt of the bag, we also noticed significant damage and filed a separate claim under the Montreal Convention.
 The airport staff were helpful throughout the process.

 What to Do If Your Bag Is Delayed or Lost

 If your bag doesn’t arrive with you, the first thing to do is to know what your rights are.
 I encourage you to read through the Montreal Convention and your airline’s tariff, which spells out the agreement between you and the airline.

 You’ll then want to file a baggage irregularity report at the airport.
 The baggage desks are usually located close to the luggage carousels.

 At this point, you can now start claiming damages by making reasonable interim expenses that you wouldn’t have otherwise had to make if you had your baggage.
 Be sure to keep detailed receipts, as you are going to need them when you…

 Make a claim in writing to the airline within 21 days of arrival.
 There is an excellent step-by-step guide (with detailed information for air passenger rights in general) for Canadians at the Air Passenger Rights website.

 The last step is to wait for the result of your claim.
 This may take some time, so you’ll have to be patient.